solidusio/solidus/guides/products-and-variants/products.md

    also targeted at search engines.
 - `meta_title`: Title to put in HTML `<title>` tag.
 If left blank, the product name is used instead.
-- `promotionable`: Determines whether or not promotions can apply to the product.
+- `promotionable`: Determines whether promotions can apply to the product.
   (Labeled "Promotable" in the admin interface.)

 ## Variants